|

 Highland Lady in Ireland (also available in the same Canongate

-series, with Patria Kelly as a co-editor); our last non-fiction books have been Linda Colley's Captives, and Olaudah Equiano's Interesting Narrative of Olaudah Equiano, or Gustavus Vassa, The African, Written by Himself ![]() For spring into summer 208 we read John Brewer's Pleasures of the Imagination: English Culture in the Eighteenth Century and Stella Tillyard's Citizen Lord: A Life of Edward Fitzgerald (a sequel to her book on the four Lennox sisters' letters, Aristocrats, and then (we did it backwards, yes), her Aristocrats: Caroline, Emily, Louisa, and Sarah Lennox, 1740-1832.
+series, with Patria Kelly as a co-editor); and Linda Colley's Captives, and Olaudah Equiano's Interesting Narrative of Olaudah Equiano, or Gustavus Vassa, The African, Written by Himself For spring into summer 2008 we read John Brewer's Pleasures of the Imagination: English Culture in the Eighteenth Century and Stella Tillyard's Citizen Lord: A Life of Edward Fitzgerald (a sequel to her book on the four Lennox sisters' letters, Aristocrats, and then (we did it backwards, yes), her Aristocrats: Caroline, Emily, Louisa, and Sarah Lennox, 1740-1832.
 We then watched and discussed the mini-series 6 part film adaptation by Harriet O'Carroll; after which we read Lucy Hutchinson's remarkable depiction of the 17th century English civil war, autobiography as biography, Memoirs of the Life of Colonel Hutchinson (the 1995 revised edition by N. Keeble is the one the pages are taken from).
-The fall of 2008 we read the Memoirs of Madame Vigee-LeBrun, using the good English translatin by Sian Evans (Camden Press, 1989) of a recent edtion of the complete text in French of Souvenirs by Claudine Herrmann.
+The fall of 2008 we read the Memoirs of Madame Vigee-LeBrun, using the good English translation by Sian Evans (Camden Press, 1989) of a recent edtion of the complete text in French of Souvenirs by Claudine Herrmann.
 Then we read and discussed William McCarth's Anna Barbauld: Voice of the Enlightenment.
-For summer 2009 we offer a selection of biographies: Betty Rizzo's Companions without Vows: Relationships Among Eighteenth-Century Women, a group biography where Rizzo tells the lives of mistresses and their paid companions; any biography of Hester Thrale Piozzi (the recommendation is William McCarthy's Hester Thrale Piozzi: Literary Woman; or any biography of Charles James Fox (the recommendation is David Powell's Man of the People. ![]() A second general discussion group has been devoted to all forms of fiction, and this is meant to include poetry and plays.
+For summer 2009 we read a selection of memoirs and biographies: Kathleen Jones's : Passionate Sietrhood: The Women of Wordsworth's Circle, Betty Rizzo's Companions without Vows: Relationships Among Eighteenth-Century Women, a group biography where Rizzo tells the lives of mistresses and their paid companions; any biography of Hester Thrale Piozzi (the recommendation is William McCarthy's Hester Thrale Piozzi: Literary Woman; or any biography of Charles James Fox (the recommendation is David Powell's Man of the People.
+We also had threads (by me) on and Margaret Drabble's quirky but related strongly to the 18th century memoir, Patterns in the Carpet.
+I posted about Valerie Crossy's Jane Austen in Switzerland too.
+For fall 2009 I've been cross postings from Trollope19thCStudies about John Sutherland's important Life of Scott and we are going to center our reading and discussions also on Jeanne-Marie Manon's memoirs, a translation of this, her letters, biographies, and also Madame Campan's memoir of Antoinette and her life and Madame Roland's memoir of her life.
+I mean myself to read and post on Gita May's biography of Roland, Madame Roland and the Age of Revolution.
+Then in November 2009 we returned to Johnson (at long last, in our end is our beginning) and people had a choice of reading David Nokes or John Wain's biography.
+Alternatives include Marilyn Yalcom's account of French women's memoir of the revolution, Blood Sisters and Caroline Moorehead's Dancing to the Precipice: The Life of Lucie de la Tour Du Pin, Eyewitness to an Era.
+We are now reading Christine Pevitt-Algrante's Madame de Pompadour.
+For April through June 2010, read Jenny Uglow's William Hogather: a life and a world.
+This summer wread Francine du Plessix-Gray's At Home with the Marquis de Sade and Sara Maza's Private Lives and Public Affairs, a study of the causes celebres and court cases published in 18th century France.
+A second general discussion group has been devoted to all forms of fiction, and this is meant to include poetry and plays.
 We have thus far read and discussed in a scheduled way Walter Scott's

 Kenilworth (April-May), Maria Edgeworth's Belinda,